-To date, 27 states including every New England state except New Hampshire, have adopted state occupational safety & health laws to cover public employees that have been reviewed and approved by OSHA.
+Today, 27 states – including every New England state with the exception of New Hampshire – have adopted state occupational safety & health laws that have been reviewed and approved by OSHA to cover public employees.
 In New Hampshire, public employees are protected by health and safety regulations administered by the New Hampshire Department of Labor, which are significantly less rigorous than federal standards.
 For example, when a public employee is killed on the job there is no automatic requirement for the NHDOL to perform a complete and timely investigation into the cause of a serious workplace accident, or to require public employers to make changes at the worksite to prevent similar injuries from happening again.

-Legislation was introduced in the NH House in 2018 to strengthen standards of reporting for serious injuries and fatalities in public sector job sites, and to strengthen the authority of the Labor Department to make timely investigations of public sector worksites where serious injuries and fatalities have occurred.
-The 2018 bill also sought to create a standard definition of workplace violence to enable the NH Labor Department to collect information about the number of injuries resulting from violent encounters while an employee is on duty, which is a common safety & health risk for for public employees in health care professions.
-This legislation did not pass, and NH public sector workers continue to have weaker health & safety protections on the job than their private sector counterparts.
+Legislation was introduced in the NH House in 2018 to strengthen standards of reporting for serious injuries and fatalities for public employees, and to strengthen the authority of the Labor Department to make timely investigations of public sector worksites where serious injuries and fatalities have occurred.
+The 2018 bill also sought to create a standard definition of workplace violence to enable the NH Labor Department to collect information about the number of injuries resulting from violent encounters while an employee is on duty, which is a top safety & health risk for for public employees in health care professions.
+The 2018 legislation did not pass, and NH public sector workers continue to have weaker health & safety protections on the job than their private sector counterparts.

 FOR MORE INFORMATION